Chinese Grammar 101: Ultimate Guide for Overwhelmed Beginners

 You can’t say “go home” with 去 (qù) in Chinese.
 Instead, you need to use a different verb: 回 (huí), meaning “go back”.

 You must be wondering why.

 Well, let’s just say home is the most important place in Chinese culture, as everything springs from there.
-Therefore, it’s considered to be the starting point in life where one can only go back to. (as a comparison, 去 qù, is used for destinations away from where you’re at or where you’re from)
+Therefore, it’s considered to be the starting point in life that one can only go back to. (as a comparison, 去 qù, is used for destinations away from where you’re at or where you’re from)